Third-Party VPN Peers Configuration

 Examples

-Section titled “Examples”Example-1: The example below demonstrates third-party VPN peers configuration using tested YAML configuration from pipeline fixtures.
+Section titled “Examples”Example-1: The example below demonstrates third-party VPN peers configuration.